libretro/docs/docs/development/retroarch/compilation/wii.md

 To compile the core for Wii (in this case, FCEUmm) run:

     make platform=wii

+Some cores (example, Snes9x) have a dedicated makefile for compile as a Libretro core.
+To compile the core for Wii with the dedicated Libretro makefile run:

+    make -f Makefile.libretro platform=wii

 Rename the compiled core as 'libretro_wii.a', then put it in the RetroArch directory and follow the instructions in the "Building RetroArch separately" section.